peterkuma/peterkuma.net/_poster/kuma_et_al_2020/index.md

   comparing models and observations-1.pdf
 file_size: 5784250
 doc_image: doc.png
-place: Gateway Antarctica Conference, Christchurch, New Zealand, 30-31 January 2020
+conference: Gateway Antarctica Conference, Christchurch, New Zealand, 30-31 January 2020
 abstract: '<p>Atmospheric lidar measurements are a well-established tool for remote sensing of clouds.
 For over a decade, spaceborne lidar measurements produced by